MilenaJoanna/FinalProjectVistula/docs/Types_of_LLM-s.md

    - **Claude 3** - developed by Anthropic.
 Claude 3 comes in three versions: Haiku, Sonnet, and Opus, each smarter than the last.
 It's Anthropic's first try at multimodal AI and it's a significant upgrade from previous Claude versions that were known for being overly cautious about AI safety.
 For example, Claude 2's safety measures were so strict that the chatbot avoided discussing many topics, even ones without obvious safety concerns.

  <p style= "padding: 35px 25px 5px;"> The above list shows just a small selection of types of large language models.
-Depending on what we want to concentrate on, there are also other criteria we can use to categorize the LLM-s. </p>
+Depending on what we want to concentrate on, there are also other criteria we can use to categorize the LLMs. </p>